 If an individual were to die unexpectedly, their worldly belongings and minor children would distribute per the laws of the state of residence for the decedent.
 When death occurs intestate (meaning without a valid will) in the state of Florida the entire estate is awarded to the surviving spouse assuming no other children from a previous marriage are involved.
 If there are surviving descendants of a different marriage, then the descendants split half of the estate equally, while the spouse solely receives the other half.
 If there is no surviving spouse, then the descendants receive the entire estate divided equally among them.
 If there is no surviving spouse and no descendants, then the endowment is awarded to surviving parents.
 In the absence of a surviving spouse, descendants, and parents the estate will be distributed among relatives.
 In the event there are no surviving heirs to claim the estate, it transfers to the State of Florida.
 These laws are guided by Florida Statute Section 732.

 People often discuss their wishes with loved ones regarding what they would like to happen after they die.
 Without valid physical documentation, sometimes a loved one’s wishes are not completed as intended.
-Estate planning will allow you to ensure that these intentions are fulfilled and are accessible.
+An Orlando estate planning attorney will allow you to ensure that these intentions are fulfilled and are accessible.
 Without structure, it is difficult for loved ones to locate financial records, insurance policies, and titles.
 Completing your estate plan with a professional will provide the peace of mind you and your loved ones deserve.
 This forward thinking will allow errors to be recognized and corrected before it is too late.

 Estate planning is not a do-it-yourself job!

-How to start your estate plan
+How to start your estate planning in Orlando

 If you’re reading this, you have already begun!
 Begin by listing your assets out and who you want to get them.
 If you have minor children, you should consider primary guardians and secondary guardians.
 Additionally, you will want to choose backups for personal representatives, trustees, health care surrogates, and powers of attorneys.
 Having substitutes and alternatives is smart to do just in case someone you designate cannot or will not serve under their appropriate role.
 You should consider meeting with a professional who can advise you on what products are best for you such as a will or trust.